29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/ImplementDrivetrain.typ

 = Step 1: Building the Chassis
 The first step when building a drivetrain is to construct the chassis.
-This consists of the *4 C-channels* that hold the wheels together, plus the bracing that keeps them aligned, allowing for smooth driving with minimal friction.
+This consists of the *4 C-Channels* that hold the wheels together, plus the bracing that keeps them aligned, allowing for smooth driving with minimal friction.

-Unfortunately, due to inconsistencies and tolerances within the screw-C-channel contact, these 4 C-channels are often misaligned, leading to friction and instability.
+Unfortunately, due to inconsistencies and tolerances within the screw-C-Channel contact, these 4 C-Channels are often misaligned, leading to friction and instability.
 To minimise these inconsistencies, we used a technique called *"squaring"* when building the chassis.
-This involves attaching the 4 main drive C-channels to 2 other C-channels to create a "box" where all components are either perpendicular or parallel to each other.
+This involves attaching the 4 main drive C-Channels to 2 other C-Channels to create a "box", where all components are either perpendicular or parallel to each other.

 #image("./imgs/Squared Drive.jpg", height: 250pt)

 We then used an engineer’s square to ensure that each angle was *90 degrees*.
-Afterward, we fitted the braces to ensure that our drivetrain remains straight, reducing friction as much as possible.
+Afterwards, we fitted the braces to ensure that our drivetrain remains straight, reducing friction as much as possible.
 After fitting these, we removed the temporary braces, leaving us with this:

 #image("./imgs/Braced Drive.jpg", height: 250pt)